Wednesday July 31, 2019

 Who will write the test case?

-Usually, Test case document will be developed by the testers.
+Usually, the Test case document will be developed by the testers.
 The test cases are written in such a way that it validates each requirement.

-Test case is based on what document?
+The test case is based on what document?

 Test cases will be based on the requirement document (SRS- Software Requirement Specification) or in agile where we do not have proper requirement document the test case will be based on the User stories

 Ideally, for each requirement, there should be at least one test case.
 In Agile User, Stories will be broken into tasks.
 Usually, there will be multiple test cases for each requirement/task.
 The mapping of the Test case to Requirement is called the Traceability Matrix.

 While writing the test cases one should be careful to make sure that a maximum number of options, navigations, and validations are covered.
 Ideally, the test cases should be written such that every branch of the code is exercised.

 Regression test cases are those which cover stable and previously rolled out functionalities.
 Regression test cases are usually automated and are called Regression Suite.
 Also known as Sanity testing